jasleen1117/data-analysis-portfolio/HamiltonCountyEmancipatedYouthFund/README.md

 - `README.md` - This file with project documentation

 ## Key Methods
-- Longitudinal data analysis
+- Baseline-midline longitudinal analysis design
+- Statistical modeling for program impact evaluation
-- Advanced data visualization in R
+- Advanced data visualization and reporting in R
+- Policy-focused analysis with actionable recommendations

-# Data Information
+## Data Information

-## Data Sources
+### Data Sources
 - Hamilton County Emancipated Youth Fund Baseline and Midline Survey Data

-## Data Characteristics
+### Data Characteristics
-- Sample size: 53 households.
+- Sample size: 53 households
+- Time period: Baseline to midline analysis

-- Variables Subgroups:
+### Variable Subgroups:
 * Work & Employment
 * Housing & Living Situation
 * Education
 * Healthcare
 * Program Impact & Feedback

+### Note on Data Access
+Raw data files are not included in this repository due to privacy and confidentiality requirements.
+The analysis code demonstrates the methodological approach and can be adapted for similar datasets studying outcomes for emancipated youth populations.

+## Results
+This analysis provides Hamilton County with evidence-based insights on program effectiveness for supporting emancipated youth, with specific recommendations for program improvements and policy adjustments.